woocart/localizations/UK/products-cosmetics.md

 Price: 49.95

 Correct, conceal, transform.
 Skin-perfecting duo helps custom-correct dark circles, spots, redness, dullness and more.
-Helps blur the look of imperfections for a flawless, even skintone.
+Helps blur the look of imperfections for a flawless, even skin tone.
 Creates a flawless base for concealer and/or foundation.

 Each duo has two levels of coverage:
-- on one end, a light, luminous wears-all-day formula with brush applicator to sweep across larger areas;
+- on one end, a light, luminous wears-all-day formula with a brush applicator to sweep across larger areas;
-- on the other, a full-coverage hydrating concentrate with sponge tip to cover targeted areas for up to 24 hours.
+- on the other, a full-coverage hydrating concentrate with a sponge tip to cover targeted areas for up to 24 hours.

 How to use
-For best results, apply before concealer and/or foundation. gently tap on with applicator and lightly blend with fingertip or a brush.
+For best results, apply before concealer and/or foundation. gently tap on with an applicator and lightly blend with a fingertip or a brush.

 Benefits
 Perfecting duo helps correct uneven skin tone and more